-To configure the RPi I am assuming that you are running the latest version of Raspian and have the ability to connect to your Pi either through SSH with putty and FTP with filezilla, or directly with a keyboard and monitor, if you haven’t set-up your RPi yet then check out my getting started section.
+To configure the Pi I am assuming that you are running the latest version of Raspian, have the ability to connect to your Pi either through SSH with putty and FTP with Filezilla, or directly with a keyboard and monitor.
+If you haven’t set-up your Pi yet then check out the getting started section.

 - Atlas Scientific pH sensor kit

 - Jumper Wires

 The first thing we need to do is enable the I2C modules on the Pi.
 This is done by entering the following at the command prompt to start the configuration tool.

 select “Yes” for all the questions and reboot the Pi